 A fifteen-year veteran of the gaming industry, Bob was the art director, character animator and concept artist at Naughty Dog before co-founding Big Red Button in 2008.
 He joined NDI in early '95 as its first employee while in the visual development stage of CRASH BANDICOOT, which paved the way for CB2: CORTEX STRIKES BACK, CB: 'WARPED' and CRASH TEAM RACING for PlayStation, collectively selling 30 million+ units worldwide.
 He played a key role in establishing the look of this series and touched on all aspects of production from character rigging to animation.
 During development of JAK & DAXTER: THE PRECURSOR, JAK II, JAK 3 & JAK X for the PS2, he lead visual development that set the look of this award winning franchise as well as contribute to character animations.
 Most recently, he co-art directed UNCHARTED: DRAKE'S FORTUNE for PS3.
 He has lectured at GDC ('01-'04) on various VA subjects, and has served as panel leader on craft categories of animation and art direction for Academy of Interactive Arts and Sciences' (AIAS) achievement awards.
 He has also contributed writings to Animation Magazine and Animation World Network (AWN.com).
 His non-games credits include the album cover art for Blues Traveler's: Travelers & Thieves.

 Highly regarded as well for his mastery of the art of programming, Reynolds' dual specialty gives him the substantial advantage of being able to bring his own visions to life - and he has built a reputation for finely tuned gameplay.
-As chief game designer for Zynga, Brian now applies these talents to the rapidly growing world of social network games, and with his cohorts at Zynga East in Maryland he’s hard at work expanding FrontierVille and planning a new social games franchise.
+As chief game designer for Zynga, Brian applied these talents to the rapidly growing world of social network games, and with his cohorts at Zynga East in Maryland he worked expanding FrontierVille and planning a new social games franchise.
 In February 2013, Reynolds left Zynga and in March 2013 he founded SecretNewCo, now known as Big Huge Games.

 Meggan ScavioGame Developers Conference (GDC)